-- Active Status: A graduate student is viewed as having an active full-time status if enrolled in nine (9) or more units or an active part-time status if enrolled in fewer than nine (9) units.
+- Active Status: A graduate student is viewed as having an active full-time status if enrolled in 9 or more units or an active part-time status if enrolled in fewer than 9 units.
 Graduate students must be authorized by their adviser prior to registration.
-International master's students on F1 and J1 visas are required to take a minimum of 9 units per semester except in their final semester.
-In order to have part-time status in their final semester, international master's students must complete a Reduced Course Load form available from the Office of International Students and Scholars (OISS).
+International master's students on F1 and J1 visas are required to take a minimum of 9 units per semester except during their final semester.
+In order to have part-time status during their final semester, international master's students must complete a Reduced Course Load form, which is available from the Office of International Students and Scholars (OISS).

 - Nonresident or Inactive Status: Graduate students who do not need to maintain full-time status and who do not need to register for any course or research units during a given semester should, with departmental and adviser approval, register under the Nonresident/Inactive Status placeholder course option.
 Graduate students on an official leave of absence should also register under this status but, again, only with adviser and departmental approval.
-(Note: PhD students in this situation must use Leave of Absence forms or other forms provided by the Graduate School).
-A DSc student wishing to register under a nonresident/inactive status should register using the Exx 886 course number.
-A master's student should register for the nonresident/inactive status using the Txx or Exx 885 course number.
+(Note: PhD students in this situation must use Leave of Absence forms or other forms provided by the Graduate School.)
+A DSc student wishing to register under the Nonresident/Inactive Status should register using the Exx 886 course number.
+A master's student should register for this status using the Txx or Exx 885 course number.
 Both placeholder courses are 0-unit audit courses with no tuition charges associated with them for engineering students.
 Students registered this way are not viewed as full-time and will not automatically have university health insurance fees or coverage.
 This registration does not defer student loans, and it does not serve as a legal status for international students.
-The nonresident/inactive status will assure that the student's major program will remain open.
-This option is not available to international students (due to F1 and J1 visa requirements), unless approved by the Office for International Students and Scholars.
+The nonresident/inactive status will ensure that the student's major program will remain open.
+This option is not available to international students (due to F1 and J1 visa requirements), unless approved by the OISS.
 A nonresident/inactive status is allowed only for a few semesters, at the department's discretion.
 Any student contemplating a nonresident/inactive status must remember to be aware of the residency requirements and the total time limitation required for degree completion.

 Graduate Student Reinstatement: Graduate students who do not register in one of the above categories will have to apply for reinstatement if they wish to re-enroll at a future time.
-For reinstatement information, master's and DSc students should contact Engineering Student Services at 314-935-6100, and PhD students should contact the Graduate School at 314-935-6880.
-Students seeking reinstatement may be required to pay a reinstatement fee, take special reinstatement examinations, and repeat previous work if it fails to meet contemporary standards.
+For reinstatement information, master's and DSc students should contact Graduate Student Services at 314-935-5830, and PhD students should contact the Graduate School at 314-935-6880.
+Students seeking reinstatement may be required to pay a reinstatement fee, take special reinstatement examinations, and repeat previous work if their previous work fails to meet contemporary standards.
 Candidates for the DSc degree who apply for reinstatement may be required to repeat qualifying examinations.

-Graduate work is graded on a scale of A, B, C, D, P, and F (failure), with the auxiliary marks of I (incomplete), X (no final examination), and N (no grade submitted).
+Graduate work is graded on a scale of A, B, C, D, P and F (failure), with the auxiliary marks of I (incomplete), X (no final examination) and N (no grade submitted).
 Audit grades are L (successful audit) and Z (unsuccessful audit).
-The School of Engineering uses a 4-point scale for calculating grade point averages, with A = 4, B = 3, and C = 2.
-A plus adds .3 to the value of a grade, whereas a minus subtracts .3 from the value of a grade.
+The School of Engineering uses a 4-point scale for calculating grade-point averages, with A and A+ = 4, B = 3 and C = 2.
+A plus adds 0.3 to the value of a grade (with the exception of an A+ grade), whereas a minus subtracts 0.3 from the value of a grade.

 A grade of I or X in a course other than research must be removed no later than the close of the next semester; if not, the I or X turns into an F at the end of the next regular semester after the I or X grade was assigned.

 Satisfactory academic progress is a prerequisite for continuation in engineering degree programs.
-Most financial awards, and all federally funded awards, are contingent upon the maintenance of satisfactory academic progress.
-The following are minimal standards of satisfactory academic progress for Doctor of Science and Master's students.
-Degree programs may set stricter standards but may not relax these listed below.
-Acceptability of grades below B- for fulfillment of degree requirements is determined by individual departments.
+Most financial awards and all federally funded awards are contingent upon the maintenance of satisfactory academic progress.
+The following are the minimal standards of satisfactory academic progress for Doctor of Science and Master's students.
+Degree programs may set stricter standards, but they may not relax those listed below.
+Acceptability of grades below B- for the fulfillment of degree requirements is determined by individual departments.

-Doctor of Science (DSc) students must maintain a cumulative grade point average of at least 3.00.
+Doctor of Science (DSc) students must maintain a cumulative GPA of at least 3.00.

-- Academic probation occurs if a semester or cumulative grade-point average drops below 3.00.
+- Academic probation occurs if a semester or cumulative GPA drops below 3.00.

 - A DSc student is eligible for academic suspension if any one of the following occurs: